Tasks will include:

 Training Outcome:

-On completion of the apprenticship the candidate will have the opportunity to complete the level 6 building services site management apprenticeship
+On completion of the apprenticship the candidate will have the opportunity to complete the level 6 construction site manager apprenticeship

-Once completed they would be able to move into a senior engineer post or may wish to consider project management, risk management or department management roles
+Once completed they would be able to move into a senior project management role, risk management or department management roles

 Employer Description:We are a busy, friendly, rural NHS Trust providing high-quality care and compassion to more than a quarter of a million people across West Suffolk.
 We care for, treat and support people in hospital, at home and in various community settings.